tkurtbond/tkurtbond.github.io/posts/2021/07/15/troff-memorandum-macros-documentation/index.rst

 heavily in AT&T's |DWB|, a commercial product that was distributed separately from UNIX System V, if I understand correctly.

-However, eventually the sources to the |DWB| because available under the Eclipse Public License, and they are available_ in the `n-t-roff`_ github repository (along with `Heirloom Docutils`_, a descendant of the original :app:`ditroff` with native UTF-8 input and easy use of
+However, eventually the sources to the |DWB| became available under the Eclipse Public License, and they are available_ in the `n-t-roff`_ github repository (along with `Heirloom Docutils`_, a descendant of the original :app:`ditroff` with native UTF-8 input and easy use of